nihal111/nihal111.github.io/_pages/projects.md

 * [**Bashortcuts**][Bashortcuts]: 'bashortcuts' or bash-shortcuts is a skinny python script that helps build a personalized inputrc, which is a customized configuration of GNU Readline, the input related library used by bash and most other shells.
 Additionally, it makes it easy to define macros that can be used to tie shell_commands and functions to key sequences.

-* [**Terasology**][Terasology]: Terasology is an open source renedition of Minecraft and is a platform to develop gameplay settings in the voxel world.
+* [**Terasology**][Terasology]: Terasology is an open source rendition of Minecraft and is a platform to develop gameplay settings in the voxel world.
 I've been contributing to this project since October '16.
 The community is very active and enthusiastic, and I've had a great time with them.

 ### Course Projects and Research Work